 We at OpenWeb work with more than 1,000 publishers to build thriving, independent communities and create healthy, high-quality conversations.
 That scale gives us access to a unique bird’s eye view of the user behavior of more than 100 million monthly active users across the open web.

 Throughout 2020’s many ups and downs, one thing was constant: as news broke, readers turned to the comment section to understand, connect, express, and share in the public reaction.

 This increase in activity is really significant for the publishing business: active users spend more time on site, and they are more likely to return than casual readers.
 And as the quality of conversations rises across our network, so does the portion of users engaging in comments.

-Below we’ll take a look at some of the key trends from the communities across our network in 2020.
+Below we’ll take a look at some of the key trends from the communities across our network in 2020and how to increase active users on your site.
 Our observations are based on our proprietary data from 100 million monthly active users.

 - As news of COVID-19 broke, there was a 15.6% increase in people spending time in the conversation.
 The “replies to comments ratio” – an indicator of how dynamic and engaging the conversation was – was highest during this time with 1.5 replies to every comment.